 Young foals are more vulnerable to parasite infestations compared to adult horses.

-They are exposed to parasites at a very early age.
+Young foals are exposed to parasites at a very early age.
 They can acquire different parasites just by drinking their mother’s milk.
 Often the contamination also happens when they come in contact with manure.
-Strongyloides species are equine parasites commonly passed from mare to foal, which is why deworming the mare after foaling can be an effective strategy to eliminate these parasites.
-Deworming the mare is also the first step in giving protection to a foal and preventing an overwhelming parasite infestation.
+Strongyloides species are equine parasites commonly passed from mare to foal.
+Therefore deworming the mare after foaling can be an effective strategy to eliminate these parasites.
+Protect your foal against these enemies.

 Cycle of Parasites